neeyatlotlikar/Retry-Maniac/README.md

 - Resuming interrupted downloads depends on server support for HTTP range requests.

-- In-memory retry counters reset when the service worker unloads; persistent state is not implemented (could be added with `chrome.storage`).

 - Does not modify or override Chrome’s native download UI or controls.

 ---

 ## Future Enhancements

-- Add persistent retry/resume counts using `chrome.storage.local` for more robust state tracking.

 - Support user-configurable settings via the popup UI.

 - Improve network reachability checks using content script probes or custom CORS-enabled endpoints.

-- Add notifications or visual indicators for retry status.

 ---